bolner/FatCatDB/README.md

 }
 ```

-Please find below a complete list of the query directives:
+Please find below a complete list of query directives:

 Example directive | Description
 --- | ---
 `.Where(x => x.Date, "2020-02-09")` | Filtering on a specific value (exact match).
 This kind of filtering is fast, because it uses the indices.
+You can use `Where` on both a value of the original type of the column, or on the string representation of it.
+(See [Adding new types](#adding-new-types) about the string conversion.)
 `.Where(x => x.Date, new LocalDate(2020, 2, 9))` | You can also use the original type of the column in `Where` filters.
 This also uses the indices.
 `.FlexFilter(x => x.Cost > x.Revenue && x.Impressions > 10)` | In flex filters, you can specify an arbitrary expression over the columns.
 This filtering is slow as it doesn't use the indices.
 `.OrderByAsc(x => x.Budget)` `.OrderByDesc(x => x.Budget)` | Ordering by a column in ascending or descending way.
 You can append multiple sorting directives to sort over multiple fields, in which case the order of the directives is important.
-`.Limit(limit, offset)` | The limit value specifies the number of items to return.
-The offset is the 0-based index of the first item to return.
-E.g. `.Limit(10, 20)` means to return 10 items, starting from 21th.
-The offset value is optional, you can do `.Limit(100)` for example.
+`.Limit(limit)` | The limit value specifies the maximum number of items to return.
+For the `offset` see the next line.
+`.AfterBookmark(bookmark)` | Instead of an `offset` value, FatCatDB uses strings called `Bookmarks`.
+They provide a much more efficient way to continue a query than offset values.
 `.HintIndexPriority( IndexPriority.Sorting )` | Hinting an index selection algorithm.
 See the section [Hinting the query planner](#hinting-the-query-planner) for more details.
 `.HintIndex("index_name")` | Hinting a specific index.
 See the section [Hinting the query planner](#hinting-the-query-planner) for more details.